alekdavis/PlexBackup/README.md

 Set this switch to appended log entries to the existing log file if one already exists (by default, the old log file will be overwritten).

+_-ErrorLog_

+Set this switch to write error messages to an error log file (in addition to the PowerShell console).
+The default error log file will be created in the backup folder and will be named after this script with the `.err.log` extension, such as `PlexBackup.ps1.err.log`.
+You can specify a custom log file via the _ErrorLogFile_ parameters.

+_-ErrorLogFile_

+Defines a custom error log file path.
+When this parameter is set to a non-null and non-empty value, the `-ErrorLog` switch can be omitted.

+_-ErrorLogAppend_

+Set this switch to appended error log entries to the existing error log file if one already exists (by default, the old error log file will be overwritten).

 _-Quiet, -Q_

 Set this switch to suppress all log entries sent to the PowerShell console.